Suffolk Villages and Towns

 Felixstowe has a pebbly beach extending from the port at Landguard Fort to Felixstowe Ferry, an old fishing hamlet on the River Deben.
 A promenade runs along part of the beach, from the nature reserve in the south-west to Cobbolds Point (Maybush Avenue in east), with traditional beach huts along most of that length.
 Mannings Amusement arcade with snooker halls

 and food outlets can be found at the southern end of the prom.
-The pier also has a cafe and amusement arcade, and the Leisure Centre
+The pier also has a cafe and amusement arcade.

 Back inland, Walsham Le Willows